Georgia : Safety by City

 The city sits along the Savannah River, which also marks the state line with South Carolina being on the other side.

-North August is actually in South Carolina, not Georgia.
+North Augusta is actually in South Carolina, not Georgia.

 Augusta doesn’t have its own police department, as the entire area is consolidated as a city-county government.